Digital-Education-Hub/dehsi2022online/content/session8/index.md

 **Activities**

 *Current Realities: Liberating Dialogue*
-* Participants will answer the following question regarding their personal experience, reflections, and overall thoughts sharing how they feel about STEM, Liberation, and the Arts.
-Briefly share with the group and record their thoughts and feelings in their summer institute guidebook.
+1. Participants will answer the following question regarding their personal experience, reflections, and overall thoughts sharing how they feel about STEM, Liberation, and the Arts.
+Briefly share with the group and record their thoughts and feelings in their Summer Institute Guidebook.

-**Materials**